neginkou/reading-notes/201/class-02.md

     2. Which components are the CSS declarations?
     The CSS declarations are the lines within the curly braces.
 In this example, there are two declarations:
-    * color: black; This decalaration sets the text color of the selected 'h2' elements to black.
+    * color: black; This declaration sets the text color of the selected 'h2' elements black.
     * padding: 5px; This declaration adds 5 pixels of padding around the content of the selected 'h2' elements.